uzeportal/bbb-mp4/README.md

 apt-get install parallel
 ```

 We use [GNU Parallel](https://www.gnu.org/software/parallel/) to convert multiple MP4 recordings simultaneously.
-So Install GNU Paralle.
+So Install GNU Parallel.

+We will run 2 jobs simultaneously using Parallel that will pass recording-id to node bbb-mp4 to convert into MP4.
+Once any of the two jobs are completed, Parallel will pass the next recording-id to node bbb-mp4 to convert.

+One word of caution: Running 6-8 jobs in parallel may result in Xvfb through errors (unable to stop Xvfb).
+To be on a safer side, I prefer running two jobs in parallel.

 You have the following two methods: